Beyond Interpretability: When, Why, and How Sparse Autoencoders Enable Label-Free Visual Steering: Related Work

 \section{Related Work}

-\paragraph{\textbf{Mechanistic Interpretability and Sparse Autoencoders.}} Several traditional approaches exist for interpretability in vision models, including feature visualization\cite{simonyan2014visualising, zeiler2014visualizing, olah2017feature} and network dissection\cite{bau2017network, oikarinen2022clip}.
-Mechanistic interpretability seeks to systematically analyze and understand neural networks~\cite{elhage2021mathematical, olah2020zoom}, but it faces challenges due to polysemantic neurons i.e. units that activate in response to multiple, seemingly unrelated inputs~\cite{elhage2022toy}.
-This phenomenon arises from superposition, where networks encode more features than the available dimensions allow, forcing different concepts to share the same activations~\cite{elhage2022toy}.
-Sparse Autoencoders (SAEs) have been shown to mitigate superposition by applying sparse dictionary learning to model internals~\cite{sharkey2022taking, bricken2023monosemanticity}.
-Recent efforts have leveraged SAEs to uncover interpretable features within LLMs, revealing latent units tied to grammar rules, style patterns, and factual knowledge~\cite{templeton2024scaling, cunningham2023sparse, gao2024scaling}. ~\cite{joshi2025identifiable} refines this by training autoencoders on embedding differences to disentangle multiple concept shifts, enabling precise interventions in model activations without requiring direct supervision.
+\textbf{Mechanistic Interpretability and Sparse Autoencoders.} Several traditional approaches exist for interpretability in vision models, including feature visualization \citep{simonyan2014visualising, zeiler2014visualizing, olah2017feature} and network dissection \citep{bau2017network, oikarinen2022clip}.
+Mechanistic interpretability seeks to systematically analyze and understand neural networks \citep{elhage2021mathematical, olah2020zoom}, but it faces challenges due to polysemantic neurons i.e. units that activate in response to multiple, seemingly unrelated inputs \citep{elhage2022toy}.
+This phenomenon arises from superposition, where networks encode more features than the available dimensions allow, forcing different concepts to share the same activations~\citep{elhage2022toy}.
+Sparse Autoencoders (SAEs) have been explored to mitigate superposition by applying sparse dictionary learning to model internals~\citep{bricken2023monosemanticity}.
+Recent efforts have leveraged SAEs to uncover interpretable features within LLMs ~\citep{templeton2024scaling, cunningham2023sparse, gao2024scaling}. ~\citet{joshi2025identifiable} train SAEs on embedding differences to disentangle multiple concept shifts, enabling precise interventions in model activations without requiring direct supervision.
 While these methods focus on language models, our work extends sparse steering to the vision domain, where applications of SAEs to \textbf{vision models} remain \textit{comparatively} underexplored.

-While some studies investigate SAEs for exploratory feature analysis or generative modeling in the visual domain~\cite{hugofry2024multimodal, Daujotas2024, bhalla2024interpreting, stevens2025sparse}, they primarily address concept discovery rather than performance enhancement.
-Other attempts in the vision domain try to create new SAE architectures for concept extraction ~\cite{fel2025archetypal, thasarathan2025universal}.
-In contrast, our method leverages SAEs not only to interpret but also to \textit{actively steer} vision models, yielding classification improvements alongside interpretable latent representations.